r4f4elSR/the_natural_method/README.md

 # The Natural Method

-This project is a digital reproduction of the book English By The Nature Method by Arthur Jensen, but with new phonetic transcriptions, obtained with toPhonetics.
+This project is a digital reproduction of the book English By The Nature Method by Arthur Jensen, but with new phonetic transcriptions, obtained with [toPhonetics](https://tophonetics.com/).
 In this method, you learn the language without using translations, just the language itself.

+You can access the result via https://r4f4elsr.github.io/the_natural_method/

 # Quartz v4